junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "Thank you for saving me."
 Cas says, once they finally pull apart.

 "Any time."
-Dean grins, "You can thank me when we get you back into your body."
+Dean grins, "You can thank me when we get you back into your body.
+Then we can do this properly."

 They almost forget they're still only half-way done.

+And the world is probably still on the edge of ending.

-"Did we settle all the pieces?"
-Dean checks on Cas, "Everything inside and outside?
-Angel and human part?"
+"We settled all the pieces?"
+Dean checks on Cas, "Everything inside and outside, angel and human?
+Fixed everything?"

 Cas nods.
 "I think so."